BrittanyLouviere/Markdown-to-HTML/README.md

 - `-o, --output`: Specify the output directory (default: same as input)
   - Note: The output directory cannot be inside the input directory when processing directories, as this would cause an infinite loop
+- `-t, --template`: Specify a Jinja2 HTML template file to use for rendering
 - `--no-copy`: Do not copy non-markdown files to the output directory
 - `-s, --skip`: Skip files that already exist
 - `-w, --overwrite`: Overwrite all existing files without asking